alexwangliting/matched_data-2/README.md

 - Kaggle and Steam Insights for public datasets.
 - scikit-learn and statsmodels for modeling tools.
 - matplotlib and seaborn for visualization.

+  We would like to sincerely thank you Professor Pien Chung-Pei and our Teacher Assistant Marcy in our Big Data for Social for Social Analysis class for their advice and assistance throughout the development of our project.